 We also saw other behaviors that could’ve been attributed to our pillars.
 Arthur used “Take Ownership” by unburdening his team through unorthodox approaches and knowledge that was unbeknownst to the team.
 He also applied the value “Work Smarter” by automating repetitive tasks, which led to higher productivity.

 Furthermore, the whole hackathon was based on the two values, “Embrace and Drive Change,” and “Building Together.”
-In fact, all the 14 participants embraced new opportunities, knowing that speed would’ve been a crucial element of the feat; they also had the courage to spark change and had the
+In fact, all the 14 participants embraced new opportunities, knowing that speed would’ve been a crucial element of the feat; they also had the courage to spark change and had the determination to develop their role through a team switch.
+Finally, since the effort was team-based, we took the opportunity to work with one another on the great ideas we had.

 We most certainly did not forget to have fun!
 The hackathon lasted for two days.
 We started on the 28th of August around 9 in the morning, and at 4 pm the following day, the three teams presented their achieved results.